skyportal/skyportal/doc/index.rst

 SkyPortal
 ---------

-SkyPortal is a standalone extensible, API-first web application that can be used to serve public and/or private data on infrastructure that you manage.
+SkyPortal is a standalone, extensible, API-first web application that can be used to serve public and/or private astronomical data on infrastructure that you manage.
 Tired of managing observations of thousands of sources for you and your group in Google Docs?
 Got a new astronomical survey you'd like to serve to the public and don't want build and maintain a website yourself?
 Want a place to manage requests for observations